 And when we put those colors side by side, Now, what do you think we’ve done?
 We’ve made a rainbow, and it’s a really beautiful one, one, one.

-Closing Circle: We read Planting a Rainbow by Ehlert, about planting a colorful garden.
-It tied in nicely to this week’s rainbow theme and an upcoming Seeds and Plants theme.
+Closing Circle: We sometimes read Planting a Rainbow by Ehlert, about planting a colorful garden.
+It ties in nicely to this week’s rainbow theme and an upcoming Seeds and Plants theme.
+Sometimes, on the color mixing theme, we read Mouse Paint.

 Then we got out the parachute (it’s rainbow colored) and played the song Somewhere Over the Rainbow by Israel Kamakawiwo’ole.
 We waved the parachute up and down gently with kids under it.
 We put balls on top of it and bounced it wildly, and we played a variation of Red Rover under it.
-(When I called Red, everyone holding onto a red part of the parachute had to let go, run under the parachute to another red handle.)
+(When I called Red, everyone holding onto a red part of the parachute had to let go, run under the parachute to another spot on the parachute.)

 Rainbow Books (contains affiliate links)